BA (Hons) Theology and Mission

 - Cliff College appeals and complaints procedure pdf, 238.48 KB

 This programme is offered in dual delivery mode, giving students the flexibility to study either onsite or online.
 In this innovative programme, on-campus and distance students attend scheduled classes together and at the same time using video conferencing tools.
 Students wishing to study all or partly online will need to have access to a desktop or personal computer or tablet with a microphone and a camera, and a stable internet connection.

 Whether living on campus or studying from a distance, students will have opportunities to participate in the community life of the College, joining in prayer and worship times as well as social activities.

-On-campus students will need to be physically present at Cliff College for all scheduled teaching (FT 8 weeks/year).
+On-campus students will need to be physically present at Cliff College for all scheduled teaching.
 It is expected that most full-time students choosing this route will live at the College, or nearby.
-Part-time on-campus students may live further afield within the UK, but will be required to be present onsite for scheduled teaching weeks (PT 4 weeks/year).
+Part-time on-campus students may live further afield within the UK, but will be required to be present onsite for scheduled teaching weeks.

 Students within the UK who choose the online option may choose to attend one or more of the scheduled teaching weeks in person at the College, with the agreement of their personal tutor.

 Many students work part-time alongside their studies.
 The University of Manchester recommends that full-time students do not work more than 15 hours per week during term-time, which students can use as a guide when making a decision about taking on a job while they study.

 Graduates in Religions and Theology go into a wide range of employment sectors, which include the civil service, education, sales and advertising, human resources, management consultancy, publishing and journalism**.
 Many of our graduates choose to work in the public sector, for example in churches or charities.
 Others go on to pursue further studies or explore a wide variety of other graduate professions.